Fossiebaer/Arduino/README.md

 Web based configuration:
 if the device has an empty configuration file or connection the the configured wireless LAN fails too often, the library starts an wireless access point, a webserver and delivers the configuration webpage.
 The webpage is user-defined.
 So it can have all required parameters.

+MQTT-Publish:
+Deliver readings from sensors and status or acknoledges from actors.

+MQTT-Subscribe:
+Receive commands for actors or requests for sensors

+Web Pages:
+To send controlmessages to actors via HTTP.

+WebSockets:
+To read sensors via HTTP.

 # Usage and Documentation
 The library contains some examples for demonstrating the usage of the library.
 Detailed information about usage as well as the documentation can be found in the wiki.